-Note: The settlement meeting and closing may not happen on the same day, especially if settlement is late in the day.
+Note: Settlement and Closing are not interchangeable terms.
+The settlement meeting and closing may not happen on the same day, especially if settlement is late in the day.

 Required Activity: Break into groups and discuss why having the settlement meeting and closing dates on different days might be a problem.
 Explore ways to minimize the problem.